SHMModbus/SHM_Modbus/docs/index.md

 The primary use case of this application is the use of the individual tools from the command line.
 A desktop launcher with a guided mode is available, but it only provides limited functionality.

-Usage Examples (all examples assume that the lunch scripts (long commands) are installed.):
+Usage Examples (all examples assume that the launch scripts (long commands) are installed.):
 - [Modbus TCP client](examples/tcp_client.md)
 - [Shared Memory Dump](examples/dump_shm.md)
 - [Shared Memory Write](examples/write_shm.md)